FREE Shipping on orders over $899

 5. Arginine: Improving Circulation and Erectile Function

-Arginine is an amino acid that is converted to nitric oxide in the body, which helps dilate blood vessels and improve blood flow.
+Arginine is an amino acid that converts into nitric oxide in the body, which helps dilate blood vessels and improve blood flow.
 This can be beneficial for erectile function in men.
 Foods such as nuts, seeds, lean meat, and dairy are good sources of arginine.

-B vitamins, such as B6, B12 and folic acid, are essential for energy metabolism and hormonal balance.
+B vitamins, such as B6, B12, and folic acid, are essential for energy-yielding metabolism and hormonal balance.
 These vitamins can be found in foods such as lean meat, fish, eggs, and green leafy vegetables.
-Maintaining adequate levels of these vitamins is crucial for overall health and may have benefits for sexual health.
+Maintaining adequate levels of these vitamins is crucial for overall health and can have benefits for sexual health.

 7. Maca: A Root with Aphrodisiac Properties

-Maca is a plant native to the Andes that has been used for centuries for its supposed aphrodisiac properties and fertility benefits.
+Maca is a plant native to the Andes that has been used for centuries for its purported aphrodisiac properties and fertility benefits.
 While scientific evidence on its effects is limited, some studies suggest that maca may have a positive impact on libido and sexual function.
-It can be consumed in supplement form or as a powder added to shakes and foods.
+It can be consumed in supplement form or as a powder added to smoothies and foods.

 8. Water: Maintaining Optimal Hydration

-Adequate hydration is essential for overall health, and can also affect sexual function.
+Proper hydration is essential for overall health and can also affect sexual function.
 Dehydration can lead to fatigue and negatively affect sexual performance.
 Making sure you stay well hydrated is a simple but important way to take care of your sexual health.

-Before making significant dietary changes or taking supplements, it is advisable to consult with a health professional to ensure these decisions are safe and appropriate for your individual needs.
+Before making significant dietary changes or taking supplements, it's advisable to consult with a healthcare professional to ensure these decisions are safe and appropriate for your individual needs.

 Remember that prevention is better than cure